Understanding PCI Data Breaches

 Dealing with a PCI data breach

-If your organisation experiences a breach, swift and comprehensive action is essential to minimise damage and restore compliance.
+If your organisation experiences a breach, swift, coordinated action is essential to minimise damage and restore compliance.

 Activate your incident response plan